- Convector Heater: stylish during the cold season

-- Convection Heater or Fan Heater: which one to choose?
+- Convector Heater or Fan Heater: which one to choose?

 - Where to place an electric Convection Heater?

-- Benefits when buying a Convection Heater on Klarstein
+- Benefits when buying a Convector Heater on Klarstein

 What is an electric Convector Heater and how does it work?

 Some convection heaters are equipped with an internal fan to accelerate the movement of heated air and distribute it more quickly.
 In most cases, a thermostat regulates the production of heat, allowing to set the desired temperature in the room.
-When using an electric convector radiator, it is advisable to install it at floor level on the outside walls and under the windows, as the movement of the heated air counteracts cold air currents and minimises the risk of condensation.
+When using an electric convector radiator, install it at floor level on the outside walls and under the windows.
+The movement of the heated air counteracts cold air currents and minimises the risk of condensation.

 What are the pros and cons of a Convection Heater?

-In the table below, we briefly compare the main pros and cons of the use of convection heaters.
+In the table below, we briefly compare the main pros and cons of the use of convector heaters.

-A standard convection heater, on the other hand, uses natural convection to circulate air movement in a room through electric resistances, without using a fan.
+A standard convector heater, uses natural convection to circulate air movement in a room through electric resistances, without using a fan.
 The heating process is slower but does not raise dust.

 Where to place an electric Convection Heater?

-If you plan to use a convection heater to warm a room where you use to spend a lot of time, it is advisable to install two of them, as the heat will be better distributed, substantially improving the thermal comfort.
+If you plan to use a convector heater to warm a room where you use to spend a lot of time, it is advisable to install two of them.
+The heat will be better distributed, substantially improving the thermal comfort.
 In this specific case, and taking into account the drying of the air and the ionic imbalance produced by convection heating, it is advisable to use a humidifier to achieve an optimal hygrometric balance.

-Benefits when buying a Convection Heater on Klarstein
+Benefits when buying a Convector Heater on Klarstein

 - Safety is one of the most important aspects to consider in an electric convector.
-It is always advisable to opt for models equipped with a safety fuse, which prevents overheating by switching off the unit until it cools down again for normal use.
+It is always advisable to opt for models equipped with a safety fuse.
+This prevents overheating by switching off the unit until it cools down again for normal use.

 - Another feature that contributes to safe operation is the presence of an illuminated power switch.
 This way, you will know whether or not it is still on when you go to sleep.
-A convector heater with timer, on the other hand, will help to reduce the costs if you accidentally forget to shut it down.
+A convector heater with timer, will help to reduce the costs if you accidentally forget to shut it down.

-- One of the main advantages of small convector heaters is that they are portable, thanks to the presence of handles and wheels.
-Make sure that these elements are made with quality materials, to avoid accidental breakage that will make the device limping and more challenging to move between rooms.
+- One of the main advantages of small convector heaters is that they are portable.
+Thanks to the presence of handles and wheels.
+Make sure that these elements are made with quality materials.
+This is to avoid accidental breakage that will make the device limping and more challenging to move between rooms.
 If you plan to hang it to the wall, make sure that the appliance is supplied with the appropriate bracket and screws.